-Among the thousands of cafes, restaurants and stores in the immediate vicinty of Shinjuku Station are the Isetan, Mitsukoshi and Marui department stores, Lumine Este, and Kinokuniya bookshop (all east exit)
+Among the thousands of cafes, restaurants and stores in the immediate vicinity of Shinjuku Station are the Isetan, Mitsukoshi and Marui department stores, Lumine Este, and Kinokuniya bookshop (all east exit).

 HMV and Tower Records, Takashimaya Times Square, Tokyu Hands (all south exit)

 Odakyu and Keio department stores, Bic Camera, and Yodobashi Camera (all west exit).